MickaelBergem/blog.securem.eu/_posts/2015-08-25-setting-up-owncloud-server-in-a-docker-container.md

 ---
 {% include JB/setup %}

-*TLDR*: this post explains how to setup a dockerized ownCloud server with a PostgreSQL database, persisting the data across reboots or image upgrades.
+*TLDR*: this post explains how to use *Docker* to setup an *ownCloud server* with a PostgreSQL database, persisting the data across reboots or image upgrades.

 I finally reinstalled my entire VPS, using the provisioning tool Ansible,